 A friend and I recently enjoyed dinner at La Trattoria Bohemia prior to a performance of An American in Paris at the Sacramento Community Center Theatre (now renamed the SAFE Credit Union Performing Arts Center).

-Parking can be an issue in the immediate area, but we easily found a spot on 36th Street right around the corner from La Trattoria Bohemia.
+Parking can be an issue in the immediate area, but we found a spot on 36th Street right around the corner from the restaurant.

 I did not expect La Trattoria Bohemia to be busy at 6:00 p.m. on a Tuesday, but I made a reservation anyway – just in case as we were going to the theatre.
 Although there were only a few people seated inside when we entered I observed that the restaurant was set up to serve two larger parties – so I was glad I did.
 La Trattoria Bohemia also has a small outside patio so that is always an option.

 Our table was waiting and we were greeted and seated immediately.

 Chef Mark Lastuvka opened La Trattoria Bohemia in 2000.
 The restaurant is an intimate and casual neighborhood restaurant that is both inviting and comfortable.
 Then there is the food!
 Chef Lastuvka makes all the pasta and bread from scratch.